arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-07-26-interview-ryan-bethancourt-ceo-of-wild-earth.md

 Nick Ouzounov and Alex Lorestani are both brilliant guys.
 They were doing their PhDs at Princeton at the time, and they came back to me and said they want to do gelatin and think we can undercut the price of gelatin. **I said brilliant, funded!**

 It started to gain momentum.
-People would start to hit me up and say “Hey, you’re the guy funding all these crazy things”.
+People would start to hit me up and say “Hey, you’re the guy funding all these crazy things.”

-**Ahmed:** After spending all that time supporting startups through IndieBio, you’ve now running one!
+**Ahmed:** After spending all that time supporting startups through IndieBio, you’re now running one!
 Was this something you always envisioned yourself doing?

 **Ryan:** I think so.
 I gave myself permission.
 The same way people thought it was crazy to leave IndieBio.
 They were saying, “It’s so successful, you’re going to be able to keep funding all these incredible companies.”